Narc Speak - also known as Word Salad

 Narc speak: “I love you.”

-Translation: “I don’t love you, I just want you to think I love you because it keeps you around so I can continue to use, abuse, and exploit you for my own selfish reasons.”
+Translation: “I don’t love you.
+I want you to think I love you because it keeps you around so I can continue to use, abuse, and exploit you for my selfish reasons.”

 Narc speak: “I will do what it takes to earn your trust back.”

 Translation: “I want you to think I’m dedicated to rebuilding trust, so I’m going to tell you anything I think you need to hear, and maybe I’ll be on my best behavior for a while if that’s what it takes to keep you sucked in.
-Nothing I say will be the complete truth, but you should be grateful that I’m even willing to discuss any of this, as frankly, I feel entitled to do whatever I want and you just need to deal with it—because we both know that you aren’t going to leave.
-If you need additional proof about what I’m doing, or what I did, I won’t give it to you, because then you might leave.
-I’ll get upset and tell you that you are living in the past or bringing up old issues, and keep pushing you to trust me and to never question me.
-And if you have a hard time trusting me (which you should), then I’ll make you feel like you are the one who is jealous, insecure, and has issues with trust.
+Nothing I say will be the complete truth, but you should be grateful that I’m even willing to discuss any of this, as frankly, I feel entitled to do whatever I want, and you need to deal with it.
+We both know that you aren’t going to leave.
+If you need additional proof about what I’m doing, or what I did, I won’t give it to you because you might leave.
+I’ll get upset and tell you that you live in the past or bring up old issues and keep pushing you to trust me and never question me.
+And if you have a hard time trusting me, which you should, then I’ll make you feel like you are the one who is jealous, insecure, and has issues with trust."

 Jim: You took all that the wrong way, but I think you were looking for a way to diminish this and an excuse to leave.
-I respect your choice, but you should take a look at that if you really want to find love.
+I respect your choice, but you should look at that if you want to find love.

 Mary: What exactly did I take wrong?